frontenddogma/web-development-glossary/manuscript/s.md

 Styling
 : The act of designing and implementing a design for a website or app, or the code for the design of a website or app.

+Stylus
+: A dynamic stylesheet preprocessor language that is compiled into Cascading Style Sheets (CSS).
+Its design is influenced by Sass and Less.
+Stylus was released in 2010 and is one of the most used CSS preprocessor syntaxes.&nbsp;[†](#w-stylus) ℹ︎&nbsp;[stylus-lang.com](https://stylus-lang.com/)

 Subject-Matter Expert
 : A person who is an authority in a particular area or topic.
 The term “domain expert” is frequently used in expert systems software development, and there the term always refers to the domain other than the software domain.
 A domain expert is a person with special knowledge or skills in a particular area of endeavor (e.g., an accountant is an expert in the domain of accountancy).&nbsp;[†](#w-sme)